FuelLabs/sway/docs/src/reference/contributing_to_sway.md

 fuel-core
 ```

-Then, open a second terminal and run:
+Then open a second terminal, cd into the `sway` repo and run:

 ```sh
 cargo run --bin test